metral/build_a_cloud/README.md

 Build A Cloud allows you to deploy <a href="http://www.rackspace.com/cloud/private">Rackspace's Private Cloud v3</a> onto VM's deployed in
-<a href="http://www.rackspace.com/cloud/servers/">Rackspace's Public Cloud Servers</a>.
+<a href="http://www.rackspace.com/cloud/servers/">Rackspace's Public Cloud Servers</a>
+in a completely automatic hands-free manner in approximately 1 hour.
 This allows you to test the OpenStack Nova capabilities offered by Rackspace's Private Cloud without needing to setup or use any dedicated infrastructure of your own.